Hibou57/PostiATS-Utilities/doc/keywords.md

 Expanded keywords list — informational
 ------------------------------------------------------------------------------

-Multiple items may be synonymous or may be not.
-It depends.
+Multiple items may be synonymous or may be not; tt depends.
+The third list, later, tells about synonymous.

   * `T_ABSTYPE`: "abstbox", "abstype", "abst@ype", "abst0ype", "abstflat",